Encyclopaedia

 Water Quality: Rustic.
 Among the easiest Tetras to manage regarding chemistry.
 Excellent at neutral pH (7.0) and comfortably accepts treated tap water.

-Aquarium Reproduction: Quite accessible.
+Aquarium Breeding: Quite accessible.
 They spawn early in the morning in roots or moss.
 If the parents are well fed, a few fry will manage to escape them and grow undisturbed in the crevices of the mother tank.

 Risks and Diseases: Tuberculosis from overcrowding.
 If crammed (e.g. 20 specimens in 60 cm / 24 inches), territorial stress will cause immunodeficiency, leading them to die one by one from Mycobacterium (progressive wasting).